Hairstylists and barbers probably don’t think much about disability insurance, right?

 There are tough questions that need answering.
 Would you and your family be able to continue your standard of living without your income?
 If not, what changes would need to be made?
 Would your spouse have to work or work more?
 Would you need to sell your home to make ends meet?
 Who could be flexible with the children?
 The tough questions can go on and on.

 Disability is known as the destroyer of dreams.
 Your future and family dreams could be destroyed.
 They don’t have to, though.
+This is why disability insurance is so important for hairstylists and barbers.
 With disability insurance, you have peace of mind knowing that you have a plan – and income – in place should the unexpected happen.

 Yes, But It Won’t Happen To Me